profinit/FEL_big_data/README.md

-# FEL_big_data
+# FEL Big Data Technologies
-Repository for the Big Data Technologies subject
+This is a repository for Big Data Technologies subject in 2018/19 winter season.